He can hear a whisper a block awayâ€¦ and can't remember why. Paul lives in hiding, struggling to control... : Science Fiction » Read

 Yes, absolutely.
 You retain full rights to your work and may do with it as you please.
 Please see the Member Agreement to view our rights policy.

-You must be over 13 to post material to the site.
-As long as you are, anyone may submit material as long as it conforms to the site Content Posting Guidelines specified in our Member Agreement.
+You must be 13 or older to post material to the site.
+As long as you are, anyone may submit material as long as it conforms to the site Content Posting Guidelines.

 It will take you minutes to post a short story or poem.
 A novel, depending on how many chapters you have could take 30 minutes.